Here are some frequently asked questions about results after a biopsy or excision at our clinics:

 - request a tele-consultation.
 It will be booked and scheduled in the same way as a physical consultation.
 However, Medicare does not rebate tele-consultation at the present time, leading to more costs for you.

 I have been told I have an abnormal result.
 What if I wish to just obtain the result without further discussion with a Doctor about its implications?

-We are not able to do so.
+Unfortunately, we are not able to do so.

-- Our Doctors are obliged to do this discussion or another Doctor must agree in writing to do the same.
+- Our doctors are obliged to do this discussion or another doctor must agree in writing to do the same.